 PSO Survey data is entered into the secure PSO Application located within the Exceptional Student Services Portal of ADEConnect.
-Access to the PSO Application must be requested by the PEA's Entity Administrator, and if applicable, a secondary approval by the Special Education Director or Superintendent is required.
-These requests expire within seven calendar days.
+Access to the PSO Application must be requested by the PEA's Entity Administrator.
 Find resources for ADEConnect and Entity Administrators here.